siomarapantarotto/java-algorithms/README.md

 # LinkedList

-A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+A linked list is a **linear data structure**, in which the **elements are not stored at contiguous memory locations**.
 The elements in a linked list are linked using pointers.

-It consists of individual enteties called nodes that have the acpability to connect other nodes and create a chain.
+It consists of individual enteties called **nodes that have the acpability to connect other nodes and create a chain**.

 Three types: